zakali22/ShoppingApp/README.md

 # List Web App
-# A simple shopping list app, using angularjs
+# A simple list app, using angularjs